git-tfs/git-tfs/doc/commands/verify.md

 ## Summary

-The verify command helps identify inaccuracies of a fetch, clone, or quick-clone from TFS.
+The verify command helps identify inaccuracies of a fetch, clone or quick-clone from TFS.

 ## Synopsis